Greginkansas/-openhab-openhab1wiki/Yamahareceiver-Binding.md

 Documentation of the Yamahareceiver binding Bundle

 ## Details
-This binding connects openhab with varoius Yamaha Receivers.
+This binding connects openhab with various Yamaha Receivers.

-tested Receivers:
+Tested Receivers:
 * V473
 * V475
 * V477